 TINY YORKIES ARE VERY ACTIVE.
 ESPECIALLY UP TO ABOUT 10 MONTHS OLD.
 THEY ARE VERY ATHLETIC, AND LIKE TO RUN!
 THEY SETTLE DOWN TO BE QUITE THE LAP DOG, AS ADULTS.
 YORKIES ALSO LIKE TO CHEW.
 I BUY TODDLER TEETHING TOYS (THOSE WITHOUT WATER) FOR THEM, EVEN AS ADULTS.
 THE SIZE IS RIGHT, AND THEY LOVE THE RATTLE SOUNDS MOST TEETHERS COME WITH.
 A WORD TO THE WISE, KEEP ALL PAPER OUT OF REACH.
 PUPPIES ARE THE WORST, BUT EVEN MY ADULTS LOVE TO CHEW PAPER, ESPECIALLY MAGAZINES AND PHONE BOOKS

-YOU ARE NO LONGER ABLE TO OWN YOUR tiny yorkie BABY
+PLEASE SURRENDER YOUR BABY BACK TO US IF YOU ARE NO LONGER ABLE TO OWN YOUR YORKIE BABY